-- Consider using a mask when travelling or in public places.
+- Consider using a mask when traveling or in public areas.
 Masks should especially be used if you are coughing or sneezing frequently.

-- Maintain at least 3 feet (1 metre) between yourself and other people in public, if possible.
+- Maintain at least 3 feet (1 meter) between yourself and other people in public, if possible.
 Avoid close contact with those who cough or are sneezing.

 - Avoid touching/rubbing your eyes, nose and mouth, especially in public places where germs are easily spread.

-- If you develop a cough or experience changes in your breathing, see your primary care doctor as soon as possible.
+- If you develop a cough or experience changes in your breathing, see your primary care physician as soon as possible.
 Be prepared share your travel history with the doctor.

-- Use careful food safety practices (cook food thoroughly, wash produce well, use only pasteurised milk, etc.).
+- Use careful food-safety practices (cook food thoroughly, wash produce well, use only pasteurized milk, etc.).

 ResourcesThis is an ongoing situation that is evolving quickly.
 For updated information regarding the spread of the virus and travel advisories please consult the following resources: